Keep the “independent” in independent contractor.

 • 46 percent of freelancers can’t take full-time, traditional jobs for personal reasons, such as health issues and caregiving for sick or aging family members or young children.

-We are FIGHT FOR FREELANCERS USA, a non-partisan, grassroots coalition of independent contractors who oppose the PROAct.
+We are FIGHT FOR FREELANCERS USA, a nonpartisan, grassroots coalition of independent contractors who oppose the use of the ABC Test in federal law.
 Join us.